ICE 3: Class 408

 In 2019 Deutsche Bahn needed more trains to run on national and international high-speed tracks.
 Siemens offered them an evolution of the Velaro D equipped with multi-system capability and hence labelled Velaro MS. In 2020 Deutsche Bahn ordered 30 trainsets for delivery starting in 2022.
 The trains are designed for operation at 320 km/h and will be deployed from the end of 2022 on routes that use the Cologne – Frankfurt high speed line which is designed for operation at 300 km/h.

 The first of the trains, called ICE 3neo by Deutsche Bahn and classed as 408, was completed in late 2021 with test runs started immediately.
-In February of 2022, the order volume increased to 73 trains and the first train was shown to journalists.
+In February 2022, the order volume increased to 73 trains and the first train was shown to journalists.
 All 73 trains are supposed to be in service by early 2029.

 In May 2023 DB announced to order the remaining 17 options of Class 408-trains, so the total order rose to 90.